-2. Ocean View Railroad
+2. Ocean View once had its own Railroad.

-Legend says that OV’s Willoughby Spit was created by a Hurricane.
+Legend says that OV’s Willoughby Spit was created by a hurricane.
 The area known as Willoughby Spit is named after Thomas Willoughby, who came to Virginia in 1610 and received various land grants in 1625.
 It is said that Willoughby’s son, Thomas II, was living there in the 1660s when his wife awoke one morning following “a terrific storm” to see a point of land in front of her home which had been covered by water just the night before!